flunka/flunka.github.io/content/posts/getting-familiar-with-nginx.md

 * `tag` (optional; default: `nginx`)
 * `severity` (optional; default: `info`)
-* `nohostname` (optional) - disables adding of the hostname filed into the syslog message header
+* `nohostname` (optional) - disables adding of the hostname filed into the syslog message header Writing logs can be also buffered. `buffered` parameter specifies buffer size. `flush` specifies how long log can be in buffer. `gzip` specifies compression from 1 (lowest compression) to 9 (highest compression).
 ```
 http {
   log_format geoproxy